victorzshi/space-cowboys/README.md

 Inside the folder **bin/src/**, run `main.exe`.

-- Use the arrow keys to move and space to fire.
+- Use the arrow keys to move and SPACE to fire.
 - Press F to toggle fullscreen.
 - Press R to restart the game.
+- Press ESC to pause the game.

+If the windowed mode is too large:

+1. Disable DPI scaling.
-If the windowed mode is too large, disable DPI scaling on `main.exe`: Right click > Properties > Compatibility > Change high DPI settings > Check "Override high DPI scaling behaviour" > Select "Application" from the drop down.
+   > On Windows 11: Right click on `main.exe` > Properties > Compatibility > Change high DPI settings > Check "Override high DPI scaling behaviour" > Select "Application" from the drop down.
+2. Use fullscreen mode.

 ## Installation